ngjunsiang/laymansguide-src/season4/issue047/issue047.md

 # What is the maximum possible compression?

 Excellent question.
 Shannon’s source coding theorem[^1] defines a compression limit for each block of information, called Shannon entropy (unbolded, don’t worry!).
 The source coding theorem says it is impossible to compress data beyond its Shannon entropy.

+[^1]: Yes, that’s the same Shannon from Nyquist-Shannon sampling theorem.
+Claude Shannon is lauded as “the father of information theory” with good reason.

 So what is the Shannon entropy of the data?
 That depends on its predictability.
 A block of text that only consists of the letter ‘e’ would be highly predictable, and therefore a low Shannon entropy (I will stop using this term and use **predictability** instead).
 A block of text that is just completely random characters would be unpredictable and would therefore have a high Shannon entropy.